dib-lab/elvers/docs/salmon.md

     This is commented out in the test data yaml, but go ahead and uncomment (remove leading `#`) in order to use this option.
 If you have these in your configfile, `eelpond` will automatically assume you want to run the `assemblyinput` rules, but it's nice to specify them in the command anyway :).

-We will use [Salmon](http://salmon.readthedocs.org/en/latest/) to quantify expression.
-Salmon is a new breed of software for quantifying RNAseq reads that is both really fast and takes transcript length into consideration ([Patro et al. 2015](https://doi.org/10.1038/nmeth.4197)).

 ## Salmon Commands